This month, guest blogger Nick McAllister fills us in on how his job search has gone.

 About Nick McAllister:

 Nick McAllister lives in Burns Beach, is a screenwriter, blogger, ABC open contributor and also attends the Saturday writing group at the Peter Cowan Writer’s centre.
-He is also facilitating two of the digital media workshops run by Autism West on Thursdays and Fridays, and sits on the 2017 Autism West Symposium Committee.
+He also facilitates some of the digital media workshops run by Autism West.
+If you would like to work with Nick, you can email him at firstname.lastname@example.org.